Panagiotis1226/Expenses-Converter/README.md

 # Converter and Expense Tracker App

-TestExam is an Android application that provides two main functionalities: a unit converter and an expense tracker.
+This is an Android application needed for one of my courses, that provides two main functionalities: a unit converter and an expense tracker.

 ## Features